Learn to Hunt

 Gizzard shad, silversides, sunfish, insects, and crustaceans

-Knowledge about hybrid striped bass in Iowa is limited since this is a new fish to the region and its life parameters remain under investigation.
-Several characteristics are well known.
-The most obvious is that hybridization of the parent stock is successful only in the most controlled hatchery conditions.
-Natural hybridization of the female ocean striped bass and the male white bass or the reciprocal cross is almost impossible since the two species rarely are in the same water.
-In Iowa, striped bass are absent from our waters.
+Knowledge about Hybrid Striped Bass in Iowa is limited since this is a new fish to the region and its life parameters remain under investigation.
+Hybridization of the parent stock is successful only in the most controlled hatchery conditions.
+Natural hybridization of the female Ocean Striped Bass and the male White Bass or the reciprocal cross is almost impossible since the two species rarely are in the same water.
+In Iowa, Striped Bass are absent from our waters.
 Hybrid bass are nearly always monogenetic, which makes secondary hybridization with either parent species almost impossible.
 Some mature female hybrids have been collected in the southern United States.
-Like the white bass, eggs of the hybrid are small compared with striped bass.
-Spawning activity of hybrids has been seen with white bass in one southern location, but no natural reproduction was found.
+Like the White Bass, eggs of the hybrid are small compared with Striped Bass.
+Spawning activity of hybrids has been seen with White Bass in one southern location, but no natural reproduction was found.

-Hybrid striped bass grow fast in Iowa, but like white bass, they are fairly short lived.
-Three years after the first stocking of sac-fry in Saylorville Reservoir, fish of 20 inches in length and 5 pounds in weight were reported by anglers.
-The record hybrid caught in the Des Moines River below Red Rock Reservoir in 1985 weighed 8 pounds, 3 ounces.
+Hybrid Striped Bass grow fast in Iowa, but like White Bass, they are fairly short lived.
+Three years after the first stocking of sac-fry in Saylorville Reservoir, fish 20-inches long and 5 pounds were reported by anglers.